Want to make a difference in your neighborhood?

 Organizing a cleanup doesn’t have to be a daunting task.
 Remember that amazing Fairmount neighborhood cleanup earlier in the Fall?
 Although the weather outside isn’t ideal to pick up trash, it’s the perfect time of year to brainstorm and organize a community or neighborhood effort.

-We chatted with organizer Sam Holloschutz to find out his tips of organizing a successful cleanup.
-As he mentioned, “the cleanup is a chance for area residents to show their pride in their community by working together for the common good.
+We chatted with organizer Sam Holloschutz to learn his tips for organizing a successful cleanup.
+As he mentioned, “The cleanup is a chance for area residents to show their pride in their community by working together for the common good.
 Their efforts also have a citywide effect because the trash collected will not go into the sewers and rivers to pollute other areas.”

 Although no one wants to consider cleaning in the polar vortex of winter, it takes some planning – so getting together a spring cleanup can start soon.
 The Fall cleanup was the Fairmount Civic Association’s 4th neighborhood cleanup, and they’re planning to host another in the spring.

-The brainstorming began in August (4 months out) with the outgoing committee head and Michelle Feldman (Keep Philadelphia Beautiful).
+The brainstorming began in August (four months out) with the outgoing committee head and Michelle Feldman (Keep Philadelphia Beautiful).
 They discussed volunteer contacts (local businesses, access to listserves, tree tenders, webmasters, etc.) and set deadlines (when to do the cleanup, when to request supplies from the city, and when to start putting up flyers).
-Overall, Holloschutz estimated it was 6-8 hours total in planning.
+Overall, Holloschutz estimated it took 6-8 hours to plan.

 Keep Philadelphia Beautiful’s Community Cleanup Guide is an excellent resource to host your own cleanup, too!

-1. Pick a date and commit to it mentally.
-You can change the date if necessary, but it’s great to have your eye on the prize.
+1. Pick a date and commit to it.
+You can change the date if necessary, but planning ahead helps.

 3. Start spreading the word.
-Start telling neighbors and friends about the cleanup a few months in advance– you don’t have to say the exact date yet.
-Start asking for volunteers, help spreading the word and any additional resources.
+A few months in advance, start telling neighbors and friends about the clean-up.
+Ask for volunteers, help spreading the word, and any additional resources.
 Local organizations like PowerCorps PHL can help find volunteers, too.
-Sam used Eventbrite to keep tabs on volunteers and even included a question of how people found out (to keep on reaching out through those methods.)
+Sam used Eventbrite to keep tabs on volunteers and even included a question about how people found out (to keep on reaching out through those methods).

 4. Create advertising materials.
 Design a flyer (and poster) for local businesses & community centers and information for an e-blast.

 5. Find sponsors.
-Visit local businesses close to the cleanup with information on hand (and a flyer with information).
-Finding food/drink and an incentive for volunteers are all awesome perks.
+With information on hand (and a flyer with information), visit local businesses close to the cleanup.
+Finding food/drink and an incentive for volunteers are awesome perks.

 7. Distribute advertising materials.
 Request an e-blasts with your local neighborhood association and local online pubs to help find additional volunteers.
 Also, walk around your neighborhood with flyers and posters.
 Good ol’ traditional methods work well in neighborhood settings.
 Sam mentioned this was his favorite part since Fairmount is a great neighborhood to walk around for a few hours.